Skip to main content

 Calculating Emissions and Electricity Use

-We convert the fuel use of known fuel types into emissions, by applying Transportaton Sector emissions indices by fuel.
-These are calculated on the Fuels sheet, which is covered on the Fuels page of the documentation.
 Transportation sector electricity use is broken out separately and converted to MWh (no efficiency adjustment is needed here, because we are already working in units of electricity- this is a strict unit conversion from BTU to MWh).
 This is summed with other sources of electricity demand to provide an input to the Electricity Sector.

 LCFS Credit Estimates

 Some jurisdictions, such as California, use the concept of an "LCFS credit" in their LCFS legislation.
 The EPS does not work in this type of unit directly, preferring instead to use CFE and decarbonization percentages, as these units are more fundamental and related to physical quantities than LCFS credits.
-However, to improve the utility of the model for regions that do use an LCFS credit methodology, this section performs some calculations that estimate some costs related to LCFS credits.
+However, to improve the utility of the model for regions that do use an LCFS credit methodology, this section performs calculations that estimate some costs related to LCFS credits.

+Finally, we find the resulting LCFS credit price.
 The price of an amount of low-carbon fuel needed to generate one LCFS credit buys two things: the credit itself, plus the fuel (to do useful work).
 The value of each low-carbon fuel is estimated via the value of the energy-equivalent amount of its corresponding reference fuel, as they can perform the same work.
 Accordingly, the LCFS credit value is based on the increment between the costs of the low-carbon fuel and the energy equivalent amount of its reference fuel.
 (Note that this involves a simplification, as the ease of using the underlying fuel in vehicles is not taken into account.
 For example, it is easier to use diesel than an energy equivalent amount of natural gas due to the fact that most existing HDVs are designed to use diesel.)

-This page was last updated in version 1.3.1.
+This page was last updated in version 3.5.0.